Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Registered psychotherapist Natacha Duke, MA, RP, does a deep dive on lovesickness, looking at its various symptoms, along with sharing some strategies you can use to overcome it.
+Registered psychotherapist Natacha Duke, RP, does a deep dive on lovesickness, looking at its various symptoms, along with sharing some strategies you can use to overcome it.

 What is lovesickness?